 - Clinical Breast Exam (CBE) annually by your health care provider.

 - Screening Mammogram, every year starting at 35 years of age.

-- Take charge of your health: Learn about your family’s cancer history as cancer of the breast, colon, ovaries and prostate are related and either side can carry the gene.
+- Learn about your family’s cancer history and genetics, specifically cancer of the breast, colon, ovaries and prostate that are gene and hormone related.

 - Reduce your alcohol and fat intake, reduce your weight, and increase your exercise.

 - See your doctor ASAP.
 Early detection, diagnosis, and medical treatments help increase positive outcomes and survival.

 - See video to learn how to check your breasts: “How to do a Self-Breast Exam”. https://www.youtube.com/watch?v=clOEgvgUxfk

 - Contact us, [email protected] or call 612-462-6813

 If any abnormal changes are found, a biopsy will be needed to find if cancer is present.
 Ask the doctor the following questions:

 - What type of biopsy will be done?